Floydlang/floyd/docs/floyd_speak.md

 	assert(to_string(typeid([1,2,3])) == "[int]")
 ```

-A typeid is a propery Floyd value - you can copy it, compare it, convert it to strings, store it in dictionaries or whatever.
+A typeid is a proper Floyd value: you can copy it, compare it, convert it to strings, store it in dictionaries or whatever.

 # JSON_VALUE

 JSON is very central to Floyd.
-JSON is a way to store composite values in a tree-shap in a simple and standardazied way.
-Since Floyd mainly works with values this is a perfect match for serialzing any Floyd value to text and back.
+JSON is a way to store composite values in a tree shape in a simple and standardized way.
+Since Floyd mainly works with values this is a perfect match for serializing any Floyd value to text and back.
 It is built directly into the language as the default serialized format for Floyd values.
 If can be used for custom file format and protocol and to interface with other JSON-based systems.
 All structs also automatically are serializable to and from JSON automatically.

 JSON format is also used by the compiler and language itself to store intermediate Floyd program code, for all logging and for debugging features.

 - Floyd has built in support for JSON in the language.
-It has a a JSON type called __json_value__ and functions to pack & unpack strings / json files into the json-type.
+It has a JSON type called __json_value__ and functions to pack & unpack strings / JSON files into the JSON type.

-- Floyd has support for json literals: you can put json data directly into a Floyd file.
-Great for copy-pasting snippets for tests etc.
+- Floyd has support for JSON literals: you can put JSON data directly into a Floyd file.
+Great for copy-pasting snippets for tests.

 Read more about JSON here: www.json.org